curityio/nginx_oauth_proxy_module/development/Development.md

 ## 1. Configure

-Run the base configure script, which will download both NGINX and OpenSSL source code:
+Run the base configure script, and accept all defaults.\
+This will download both NGINX and OpenSSL source code:

 ```bash
 ./configure